aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 In order to install the Plugin with a CLI Project, first install the plugin via npm, from within the root folder of your project:

-`npm install aurelia-i18n`
+`npm install aurelia-i18n --save`

 Since Aurelia-I18N is backed by i18next, you should install it and a backend plugin of your choice.
 You can use the built-in backend that uses aurelia's loader or any of your choice.
 As an example we're going to leverage the i18next-xhr-backend:

-`npm install i18next i18next-xhr-backend`
+`npm install i18next i18next-xhr-backend --save`

 After that we need to tell our CLI App about the new dependencies.
 To do so we're going to open the file *aurelia_project/aurelia.json* and scroll down to the section named *dependencies*.
 In there add the following three entries: